sonamm24/PaintApp/README.md

 # GETTING STARTED

 1. Install dependencies using the npm install command.
+2. Go to the client directory.
-2. Start the web server using the npm start command.
+3. Start the web server using the npm start command.
 The app will be served at http://localhost:3000/.
-3. Go to http://localhost:3000/ in your browser.
+4. Go to http://localhost:3000/ in your browser.

 # DEPENDENCIES